Pacific Northwest Insect Management Handbook

 Pesticide Registration—Pesticides are registered federally under Section 3 of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) as amended in 1972, 1975, 1978, and 1988.
 This law also permits registration (Section 24c) within states under certain conditions to satisfy special local needs.

 Because 24c uses are state-initiated, they usually are not provided on container labels but are listed on supplemental labels, provided by the dealer or manufacturer (through their website).
-If a 24c application is made, the pesticide applicator possess the appropriate 24c label.
+If a 24c application is made, the pesticide applicator possesses the appropriate 24c label.
 These uses are identified in the Handbook as 24c with the state or states holding the registration identified.

 A third type of registration (Section 18) permits, at the discretion of the administrator of the EPA, special emergency exemption from the provisions of FlFRA-amended.
 These emergency uses are so ephemeral, limited, and unpredictable that they are not included in this handbook.
 Print-on-demand labels and Special Local Need (SLN 24c) documents for many currently registered pesticides are available from the following website: http://www.cdms.net/manuf/manuf.asp